abhiTronix/vidgear/docs/help/streamgear_faqs.md

 &thinsp;

-## How to use StreamGear API with RGB Frames?

-**Answer:** The `rgb_mode` parameter in [`stream()`](../../bonus/reference/streamgear/#vidgear.gears.streamgear.StreamGear.stream) method, which earlier used to support RGB frames in Real-time Frames Mode is now deprecated, and will be removed in a future version.
-Only BGR format frames will be supported going forward.
-Please update your code to handle BGR format frames.

-&thinsp;

-## How to use Hardware/GPU encoder for StreamGear trancoding?
+## How to use Hardware/GPU encoder for transcoding in StreamGear API?

 **Answer:** [See this example ➶](../../gears/streamgear/rtfm/usage/#usage-with-hardware-video-encoder)